-64 Promising Practices from States for Using Evidence to Improve Student Outcomes use what they find to get better results.
+50-State Report on Promising Practices for Using Evidence to Improve Student Outcomes available, then use what they find to get better results.
 We accomplish this goal by developing standards of excellence which highlight the government infrastructure necessary to be able to invest in what works, supporting policymakers committed to investing in what works, and enlisting champions committed to investing in what works.